Shanna Moakler Shows Off Incredible Weight Loss In Before & After Photos

 Ok ignore how absolutely awful I look in these photos ???? but I wanted to post my progress over a year, now I know people are gonna say you look fine on the photo on the left ( and that’s sweet) I hid my weight pretty well but I wasn’t fine, I was super unhappy, miserable and I was working out like an animal with no results for a couple reasons…1) I had a doctor lie to me and give me hormones I didn’t need which made me gain 40lbs ( this is common as the more they sell the more bonuses they get, like trips to Hawaii!)
 2) even though I was working out I ate like shit because I was in a completely unhealthy relationship…I first had my mommy make over with @drleifrogers this was to fix my muscles which was probably the best thing I ever did in my life!!
 I am so grateful for him and his staff!
 And if you have had c sections or recti diastassis from babies look into it!
 My YouTube video on my journey is on my link tree in bio!
 3)!
 I started working with @davidallennutrition who finally got the hormones out of my system and got me eating properly, he custom makes plans to your bloodwork!!
 It’s epic!
 I stopped eating for emotional pleasure and started eating to fuel my body.
 I also started using @bombshell_news workouts and conquered my fear of weights… and finally got out of a relationship that didn’t empower me.
 There was no easy fix, there was no overnight plan… but i had an awesome team and I now just work out daily, I still eat healthy but allow myself some good stuff and I’ve learned soooo much from the whole experience the last two years!
 I hear from moms and newly divorced women everyday who are in the thick of things and I wanted to show if I can do it, I know you can too! ❤️????????⚓️????????

-More than 10,500 Instagram users hit the “like” button to support Moakler’s significant weight loss reveal.
-Plus, at least 535 took the time to leave a message praising the former beauty queen or asking her a question about how she achieved her goal.
+More than 10,500 Instagram users hit the “like” button to support her significant weight loss reveal.
+At least 535 people took the time to leave a message for the former beauty queen, praising her work or asking her a question about how she achieved her goal.

 “Oh, thank you!!
 I didn’t know there was a way to fix the muscle.
 My second is almost 2, and I still feel like I look 6 months pregnant.
-Literally, muscles obliterated,” wrote one follower who was happy to learn more details about how Moakler fixed the damage to her stomach muscles from pregnancy.
+Literally, muscles obliterated,” wrote one follower, who was happy to learn more details about how Moakler fixed the damage to her stomach muscles from pregnancy.

-“You’re a bad*ss, Shanna!
+“You’re a bada**, Shanna!
 You have SO much strength and bring inspiration to many.
 There are very few women like you,” a second fan praised.

 “Straight amazing!!
 You look 110% now,” declared a third devotee.